ghga-de/auth-service/.readme_generation/description.md

 This repository contains two services for the management, authentication and authorization of users of the GHGA data portal.

 These two services are described in the following sections.
-The setting `run_auth_adapter` can be used to determine which of the two services will be started.
+The setting `provide_apis` can be used to determine which of the services will be started and which APIs these services should provide.
+The setting `run_consumer` should be set for the service instance that runs as an event consumer.

 ### Auth Adapter

 The `auth_adapter` sub-package contains the authentication service used by the API gateway via the ExtAuth protocol.
+It is started when `provide_apis` contains the value `ext_auth`.
+No other APIs can be provided in that case.

 If a `path_prefix` has been configured for the AuthService in the API gateway, then the `api_root_path` must be set accordingly.